mwkuster/eu.budabe.eli/README.md

 Fuseki as server backend
 ===========================
-Download latest version of Fuseki and unzip.
+Download latest version of Fuseki from http://jena.apache.org/download/index.cgi (at the time of writing jena-fuseki-1.1.0) and unzip.
 Run the server with
 ```
 ./fuseki-server -loc=/var/lib/fuseki/eli -update /eli
 ```